-After the importer has finished purchasing the goods, the importer will send directly to the supplier of the shipping company’s warehouse.
-Then, freight company will put together the goods of other customers into a container, declare it to China in the name of the freight company, and then import it into Malaysia, and then it is import in the name of the freight company, and finally “sell” it to the importers.
+After the importer had purchased the goods, the importer will send the goods directly to the supplier of the shipping company’s warehouse.
+Then, freight company will combine goods of other customers put into a container.
+Next, the goods import to Malaysia will use the name of the freight company and declare it to China.
+When the goods arrive to Malaysia, name of the freight company will be use during the import process, and finally “sell” it to the importers.
 This process is collectively referred to as “one-stop” import in Malaysia.

+- The second situation, the manufacturer did not choose to ship the cargo carrier’s container but chose LCL.
 In other words, instead of using public bus, they chose a private taxi.
-In the case of bulk cargo, the cost of this transportation method is several times that of “one-stop”.
-As a result, the tax refund is reduced, but the importer must pay high transportation fees.
+In the case of bulk cargo, the cost of this transportation method is several times than “one-stop”.
+As a result, the tax refund is reduced, but the importer must pay higher transportation fees.

-So what is the solution to this situation?
+So, what is the solution to this situation?

 In fact, there is a third option, which is to find a freight company that has a “refund cabinet”, and the “tax return counter” is like a bus that only picks up special VIPs.
 This cabinet specializes in tax refunds, allowing manufacturers to claim 17% of their refunds.
 Export tax rebates can also be imported at low cost.
 Although this kind of tax refund counter is relatively small, it can still be found.
 Therefore, after we learned this information and later met the manufacturers who insisted on tax rebates, we knew that we must use the third option to reduce our costs.

-If you read this article and it is useful to you, please share it with your friends.
+If you read this article and found it useful to you, please share it with your friends.
 “Export tax rebates” series is divided into three parts to explain, please stay tuned for the second and third part, true understanding about “export tax rebate” brings unimaginable changes to your import career